Edward Fontaine Biographical Sketch of Mirabeau Buonaparte Lamar

 Abstract

-This collection contains a biographical sketch of Mirabeau Bonparte Lamar written by his secretary, Edward Fontaine.
+This collection contains a biographical sketch of Mirabeau Buonparte Lamar written by his secretary, Edward Fontaine.
 Lamar served as President of the Republic of Texas from 1838 until 1841.
 Originally opposed to U.S. annexation, he planned a comprehensive system of education; began successful negotiations for recognition by France, England, and Holland; and founded the city of Austin in 1840.

 Immediate Source of Acquisition